RI Freshwater Fisheries COVID-19 Updates & Frequently Asked Questions

 Q: Can out-of-state anglers fish for trout in RI

-Q. Will bathroom facilities be opened or port-a-johns available at fishing locations?
+Q. Are bathroom facilities opened or port-a-johns available at fishing locations?

 A. No. Please plan ahead: stay close to home and keep your fishing trip short.